lazerusrm/yolink-chekt/rtsp-streamer/readme.md

 If you experience performance issues:
 1. Try reducing the resolution via WIDTH/HEIGHT environment variables
-2. Lower the FRAME_RATE
-3. Ensure your host has sufficient CPU resources
+2. Ensure your host has sufficient CPU resources

-### ONVIF Discovery Problems

-If your NVR can't discover the device via ONVIF:
-1. Make sure UDP port 1900 is open for WS-Discovery
-2. Try adding the device manually using the ONVIF URL
-3. Check if your NVR supports ONVIF Profile S

 ## Notes on Resource Usage